ona-li-toki-e-jan-Epiphany-tawa-mi/Explosive-Utilities/README.md

 *Spice of Death*

-A data pack and resource pack for Minecraft 1.19.4 that adds various explosive tools to your world.
+A data pack and resource pack for Minecraft 1.20 (but will probably work in 1.19.4 as well) that adds various explosive tools to your world.

 *Note: I will add more stuff over time.*